asterisk/documentation/docs/Configuration/Interfaces/Asterisk-REST-Interface-ARI/Introduction-to-ARI-and-Bridges/ARI-and-Bridges-Basic-Mixing-Bridges.md

----
+!!! tip Be careful of errors!

-**Tip: Be careful of errors!** Note that we wrap the origination with a `try / except` block, in case the endpoint provided by the dialplan doesn't exist.
+    Note that we wrap the origination with a `try / except` block, in case the endpoint provided by the dialplan doesn't exist.
 When taking in input from a user or from the Asterisk dialplan, it is always good to be mindful of possible errors.

----
+[//]: # (end-tip)